top of page

 The Lighthouse of Alexandria

 Picture this: It's 280 BC and you're a Greek ship captain who's had one too many cups of watered-down wine.
 The Egyptian coast is a black void ahead, and you are definitely about to become another added kill to Poseidon's K/D ratio.
-Then, BOOM, a point of light burns though the storm into your eyes, visible from 35 miles away, and you are overcome by the shear scale of the veritable supervillian's lair of a lighthouse in front of you.
-You whisper "thank the Gods" and steer st
+Then, BOOM, a point of light burns through the storm into your eyes, visible from 35 miles away, and you are overcome by the sheer scale of the veritable supervillain’s lair of a lighthouse in front of you.
+You whisper "thank the Gods" and steer s

 Trey Messier